dpom93/garmin_tableau_project/README.md

 ## Conclusion

 Over the years, my approach to fitness has evolved from tracking everything to focusing on what matters most.
 I’ve identified activities that no longer need to be meticulously tracked, as my goals and metrics have shifted.
 As a result, I’m now at my strongest and leanest, with a clear understanding of which activities and goals are most beneficial for my body.
+This shift in focus is highlighted in the correlation matrix showcasing that my focus has shifted from purely burning calories to improving overall fitness, strength, or endurance, the decreased correlation might reflect a balanced and varied approach to my training.

 # Other Considerations